 After the approval of the dissertation proposal, students proceed with the development of their dissertation.
 Dissertation Committee chair and members are available to students to guide the work.
 Institutional Review Board approval must be secured before any research activity with participants commences.
-The Dissertation I-VI courses and interaction with the committee facilitates completion of the dissertation, since students must fulfill certain milestone requirements in order to proceed to the next semester.
+The Dissertation I-VI courses and interaction with the committee facilitates completion of the dissertation, since students must fulfill certain milestone requirements in order to proceed in the program.